-All changes in registration should be initiated by submitting a signed Registration Add/Drop/Withdrawal form to the academic advisor.
+All changes in registration should be initiated by submitting a signed Registration Add/Drop/Withdrawal form to the advisor.
 The form is available on the college website.
-A fee is charged for each course change in registration that occurs after the Add/Drop period.
 The academic calendar lists important dates that impact the academic and financial repercussions of registration changes.
 Refer to the Withdrawal and Nonattendance and Refund policies for refund information.

-Course Attendance and Participation
+Course Attendance and Participation\